Small and medium-sized enterprise 2007 statistics published

 The research, carried out in August and September last year, indicate that a record 31.9 million people visited the city for leisure in 2007.
 A resulting £4.4 billion was spent in the city as a result.

-If you are looking for specific data or information about one of the sub-regions, in addition to the Regional Resource Catalogue on wmro.org, you might also like to try one of the sub-regional intelligence units.
+If you are looking for specific data or information about one of the sub-regions, in addition to our Resource Catalogue on wmro.org, you might also like to try one of the sub-regional intelligence units.

 Here is a list of some of them to help you track down the information that you need.